jeremytammik/tbc/a/1970_webview2.md

 [Remove Revisions on Sheets](https://forums.autodesk.com/t5/revit-api-forum/remove-revisions-on-sheets/m-p/11449618)

 **Question:** I am writing an addin to edit revisions for many sheets simultaneously.
-I see in the API that revisions can be added to a particular sheet using the 'SetAdditionalRevisionIds' method.
+I see in the API that revisions can be added to a particular sheet using the `SetAdditionalRevisionIds` method.
 However, I don't see an obvious way to remove revisions currently on a sheet.
-(This is all assuming we are modifying revisions that were manually added and not controlled by any content on the sheet eg revision clouds.)
+(This is all assuming we are modifying revisions that were manually added and not controlled by any content on the sheet, e.g., revision clouds.)
 Is there a way to remove revisions from a sheet in the API?

 Any help would be much appreciated.